MicrosoftDocs/azure-stack-docs/azure-local/manage/create-arc-virtual-machines.md

 ### Steps to use the Terraform template

 1. Download the Terraform template from [Azure verified module](https://registry.terraform.io/modules/Azure/avm-res-azurestackhci-virtualmachineinstance/azurerm/0.1.2).
-2. Choose the appropriate folder for your deployment needs.
+2. Navigate to the **examples** folder in the repository, and look for the following subfolders
     - **default**: Creates one virtual machine instance.
     - **multi**: Creates multiple virtual machine instances.
+3. Choose the appropriate folder for your deployment.
-3. Run the `terraform init` command to initialize Terraform in your folder from step 2.
+4. To initialize Terraform in your folder from step 2, run the `terraform init` command.
-4. Run the `terraform apply` command to apply the configuration that deploys the logical network.
+5. To apply the configuration that deploys the logical network, run the `terraform apply` command.
-5. After the deployment is complete, verify the logical networks via the Azure portal.
-Navigate to **Resources** > **Virtual machines**.
+6. After the deployment is complete, verify the logical networks via the Azure portal.
+    - Navigate to **Resources** > **Virtual machines**.
 ---

 ## Use managed identity to authenticate Arc VMs